RamSailopal/YottaDBcmd/README.md

 ![Alt text](yottacmd.webp?raw=true "Yottacmd")

-A command line utility for YottaDB written in Python and utilising Typer
+A command line utility with command line completion for YottaDB written in Python and utilising Typer

 Commands: